dmelo/g2m2-pages/blog/16/export-amazon-ec2-instance-to-virtualbox.md

 umount /mnt/disk;
 ```

-convert the raw image to the desired VM
+Convert the raw image to the desired VM
 ---------------------------------------

 In this post, I show how to make a VirtualBox VM out of it.
 So, this last